Eggnog Scones: Light fluffy scones made with eggnog, chocolate chips, and an eggnog glaze make these the perfect holiday breakfast.

 Eggnog Scones

-Soft flakey scones made with eggnog and chocolate chips make the perfect holiday breakfast.
+Soft flakey scones made with eggnog make the perfect holiday breakfast.
 Serve warm with the glaze and watch your eggnog fans smile!

 Ingredients